MichaelKohler/activate.mozilla.community/README.md

 ## How to add or update content

-All content can be edited using [Markdown](https://en.wikipedia.org/wiki/Markdown) files.

 * Front page (in English) can be modified editing [index.md](/_includes/index.md).
 * Pages can be added/edited from the [_pages](/_pages) folder, including subfolders for localized content (front page included).
 * Some parts are used multiple times and therefore are in a separate file, please also check the subfolders in [_includes](/_includes) for translations.